tiagoh/MCW-ML-Ops-1Day/README.md

 We have simply modified slightly the agenda, structure and some content to tailor it into a 1 day workshop.

+**Agenda**:

+*09:00 - 11:30* Presentation and Demo
+Introduction to Azure Machine Learning, brief overview, key features and MLOps
+Architecture E2E for Machine Learning and MLOps

+*11:30 - 13:30* Personal Time / Lunch break

+*13:30 - 16:30* Hands-on Lab (self paced)
+Possibly ad-hoc meeting to discuss common problems during lab execution
+Questions can be asked in Teams chat
+Individual calls with the proctors if needed during this time

+*16:30 - 17:00* Wrap-up and Q&A

+**Note:** *Whiteboard design session was removed due the remote nature of the workshop.
+You can still see the content in the `original_unused\Whiteboard design session` folder*

 # MLOps

 Trey Research Inc. delivers innovative solutions for manufacturers.
 They specialize in identifying and solving problems for manufacturers that can run the range from automation, to providing cutting edge approaches that generate new opportunities.
 Trey Research has decades specializing in data science and application development that until now were separate units.
 They would like to unlock the greater, long term value by combining the two units into one, and follow one standardized process for operationalizing their innovations.